akhileshmoghe/akhileshmoghe.github.io/_posts/Edge_Computing/2021-10-24-Why-Edge-Computing.md

 ## Introduction
 This article highlights the key factors that will drive the need of Edge Compute in ever growing field of IoT.
+We will also see few Open-source LF-Edge projects, which are gaining traction in this area.

 ## Why Edge Compute?